-Another thing that I think is really interesting is that if we go to Total Sales, and then click on it, there’s a Macro that allows us to create time intelligence measures for every selected measure.
+Another thing that I think is really interesting is that if we go to Total Sales and then click on it, there’s a Macro that allows us to create time intelligence measures for every selected measure.

 And so, if we click on that, it automatically generates month to date (MTD), previous year (PY), quarter to date (QTD), year over year (YoY), year over year percentage (YoY%), and year to date (YTD).

 The next thing that I wanted to show you is some well-documented and well-established scripts.
 Let’s go to Macros and let’s take a look at Create SUM Measures as an example.
 This is a really interesting one.
-Not only it creates a measure, but it also sets a format string and provides documentation that hides a base column.
+Not only does it create a measure, but it also sets a format string and provides documentation that hides a base column.

 Lastly, I want to show you the Best Practices Analyzer.
-Microsoft published a very comprehensive 1.1 version of the rule set, and we’ve put that up in the Analyst Hub.
+Microsoft published a very comprehensive 1.1 version of the ruleset, and we’ve put that up in the Analyst Hub.
 You can just copy it from there and paste it into the Tabular Editor 3.